Prommin Lertsuridej

 Prommin Lertsuridej, M.D.
-(Thai:พรหมินทร์ เลิศสุริย์เดช) (born 5 November 1954) was a Thai politician, former student leader, former Secretary General to Prime Minister Thaksin Shinawatra, former Deputy Prime Minister in charge of economic affairs, and former Minister of Energy in the Thaksin government.
+(Thai: พรหมินทร์ เลิศสุริย์เดช) (born 5 November 1954) is a Secretary General to Prime Minister Paetongtarn Shinawatra, former student leader, former Secretary General to Prime Minister Thaksin Shinawatra, former Deputy Prime Minister in charge of economic affairs, former Minister of Energy in the Thaksin government, and former Secretary General to Prime Minister Srettha Thavisin.
 After a 2006 military coup overthrew the Thaksin government, Prommin was arrested and detained by the junta for three weeks.
 He was released from captivity on 1 October 2006.
-Prommin is married to Mattaya Lertsuridej, M.D. and has 2 children and 2 grandchildren.
+Prommin is married to Mattaya Lertsuridej, M.D. and has 2 children and 3 grandchildren.

 Student leader

 As a pre-medical student at Mahidol University, Prommin played a leading role in the student democratic movement after the mass protests against the military regime in 1973.
 "When I was twenty, I assumed a critical position that resulted in the loss of lives of several of my friends.
 It is still in my heart.
 So I don't want to relive that haunting experience again", said Prommin.
 His role in the burgeoning democratic movement continued until the 6 October 1976 massacre, when the military brutally cracked down on students at Thammasat University.

 Prommin joined thousands of students in leaving the cities and joining the Communist Party of Thailand in its insurgency against the military dictatorship.
 Joining him were several comrades that would become allies in the establishment of the Thai Rak Thai party, like Chaturon Chaisang, Prapat Panyachatraksa, and Surapong Suebwonglee.
 After 4 years of fighting, the Communist Party collapsed, and Prommin and his comrades laid down their arms under a government amnesty.